Securing and Enforcing Child Visitation and Parenting Time in Chicago and Suburban Cook County, Illinois

 We can Help Draft Child Visitation and Parenting Time Agreements in Illinois

 The key to such an arrangement depends on the lawyer's ability to draft an agreement that will effectively consider and address the needs of the child, the parents and the family as a whole.
-The Collin Law Offices will work closely with you in drafting a visitation schedule that will serve to maximize involvement in your child's life while also serving the best interests of the minor.
+CCollin Law will work closely with you in drafting a visitation schedule that will serve to maximize involvement in your child's life while also serving the best interests of the minor.

 The issue of visitation and parenting time in Illinois is governed by Section 607 of the Illinois Marriage and Dissolution of Marriage Act.
 The statute provides that non-custodial parents have a right to reasonable visitation and parenting time.
 Because this is a right and not a privilege, non-custodial parents cannot be denied or deprived of visitation or parenting time unless a court finds, after a hearing, that visitation would seriously endanger the child's physical, mental, moral or emotional health.